A System for Turning Customer Feedback Into Strategy (Not Just a Compliment or a Complaint)

 However, the customer feedback is clear.
 The pain and frustration caused by a strict expiry policy can outweigh the operational benefits.
 A customer who has lost their money is a customer we have lost forever, and they will likely tell ten other people about their negative experience.

 We are not perfect.
 But we are committed to listening and to evolving.
-And that commitment is a direct result of taking feedback like this to heart.
+And that commitment is a direct result of taking customer feedback like this to heart.

-Every now and then, you receive a piece of feedback that so perfectly and so eloquently captures the very essence of what you are trying to achieve.
+Every now and then, you receive a piece of customer feedback that so perfectly and so eloquently captures the very essence of what you are trying to achieve.
 It’s a moment that makes all the hard work, all the stress, and all the challenges worthwhile.

 This was my favourite piece of customer feedback from August: